nasa-itc/generic_torquer/README.md

 The +z axis is down the length of the magnetorquer (in the same direction as the coil).
 The +x and +y axes are perpendicular to the coil, and together with the +z axis make an orthogonal, right-handed coordinate system.

 ## Communications
 The NOS3 Generic Torquer communicates by means of the hardware library (hwlib) defined in https://github.com/nasa-itc/hwlib/tree/dev.
 Specifically, it makes use of two functions from the torquer library at https://github.com/nasa-itc/hwlib/blob/dev/fsw/public_inc/libtrq.h to send commands to the torquers.
+These commands wrap the specific functionality of an FPGA or other interface which is used to send a PWM signal.

 ### Commands